Finding out that you have an outstanding warrant can be distressing. However, there are ways to resolve your situation without going to jail.

 A warrant is a specific and special type of permission issued by a judge or magistrate.
 It allows law enforcement to carry out acts that, without a warrant, would violate the rights of those against whom the warrant is issued.

-For example, a search warrant allows law enforcement to search the home, car, or other private property included in a warrant of a person when there is probable cause that the property contains evidence of a crime.
+For example, a search warrant allows law enforcement to search the home, car, or other private property of a person when there is probable cause that the property contains evidence of a crime.

-Our team knows how to find out if you have an arrest warrant bench warrant and can take you through the next steps to either avoid going to jail or keep time in lockup to a minimum.
+Our team knows how to find out if you have an outstanding warrant and can take you through the next steps to either avoid going to jail or minimize the amount of time you spend in custody.

 Bench Warrants